micmejia/bible-dump/NKJV/John/John 14.md

 And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.

 ###### 14
-If you [^c]ask anything in My name, I will do _it._ ## Jesus Promises Another Helper
+If you ask anything in My name, I will do _it._ ## Jesus Promises Another Helper

 ###### 15
-"If you love Me, [^d]keep My commandments.
+"If you love Me, keep My commandments.

 ###### 16
-And I will pray the Father, and He will give you another [^e]Helper, that He may abide with you forever--
+And I will pray the Father, and He will give you another Helper, that He may abide with you forever--

 ###### 17
 the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.